 Process – what to be prepared for: While the aim of psychotherapy is to work with you through the difficulty and to help you develop new ways of coping, some people find that they feel worse for a short time before they start to feel better (likened to the initial ripping a plaster off).
 In these circumstances, it is best to discuss the difficulties, rather than abruptly end therapy.
 The client is always in charge of the decision to continue or to stop therapy and will not be under any pressure to continue at any point, but I ask that we ensure a proper end takes place in line with best practice.
 You are your wisest advisor, I'm here to reflect what I hear and see, drawing upon my over a decade of experience in mental health - so you sleep on and ultimately decide anything I say to you, you have self-autonomy and choice.

-Sessions & fees: Sessions will be for 50-60 minutes, (or 80-90 mins if requested a longer session).
+Sessions & fees: Sessions will be for the length advertised for that specific service.
 Fees are payable in advance of your session to secure the appointment: you pay for the next session at the end of the current session.
 I’m never upset with clients when they miss an appointment, I know that’s life.
 In return, my clients understand that scheduling an appointment with me is like buying tickets to an event: if you miss the event, it doesn’t matter why you missed it, or even if it was your first time, you can’t turn in your tickets for a refund.
 Cancellations with less than 24 hours’ notice will incur the full fee for the session.
 I am self-employed and rely on sessions being attended to keep in business and pay my fees etc. In the event of me not being able to give you a session due to illness, I will give as much notice as possible and give an alternative time and/or date.
 Fees are reviewed annually; any change will occur on April 1st and be communicated to you should your agreed fee be affected.

 Insurance cover: Some private health insurance policies (though not all) will cover counselling and psychotherapy costs, but it is very unlikely they will cover coaching costs; clients are advised to check their cover with their insurer so details can be made for session costs to be covered by the insurer.
 You must provide me with their details before booking a session if you want them to pay me for you.
 Receipts can be provided so that you can claim back at a later date from your insurer yourself – this is usually simpler.